divio/divio-cloud-docs/reference/addons-aldryn-django.rst

 themselves have been updated.

+.. _DISABLE_S3_MEDIA_HEADERS_UPDATE:

 DISABLE_S3_MEDIA_HEADERS_UPDATE
 ...............................

+Applications using Aldryn Django will update media file headers by running the command:

+..  code-block:: python

+    python manage.py aldryn_update_s3_media_headers

-On deployment, by default we check and update S3 media file headers.
-Occasionally this can cause problems (for example, excessively long deployment times on very large media buckets).
-Setting this to ``True`` will skip this step on deployment.
+as a post-build migration/release operation; this can be controlled with the ``DISABLE_S3_MEDIA_HEADERS_UPDATE`` environment variable.
+The ``aldryn_update_s3_media_headers`` command can cause excessively long deployment times on very large media buckets, so setting this variable to ``True`` can avoid that.

 Django server settings